Happy young woman sitting at her table, focused on her laptop, and enjoying a cup of coffee.

 4 min read

-1. The impact that paying off an account in collections has on your credit score depends on a number of factors.
+1. The impact that paying off an account in collections has on your credit score depends on several factors.

 2. Even if you pay an account in collections, it may still show up on your credit report.